HewlettPackard/hpegl-metal-client/v1/pkg/client/docs/HostsApi.md

 ## Delete

-> Delete(ctx, hostId)
+> Delete(ctx, hostId, optional)

 Delete a Host

 Deletes the Host with the matching ID.
 A host in the 'Ready' state must first be powered-off before a delete will be permitted.
-Deletes to hosts in other states is permitted regardless of the power state
+Deletes to hosts in other states is permitted regardless of the power state.
+If GreenLake Platform IAM issued token is used for authentication, then it is required to pass  'X-Role' and 'X-Workspaceid' headers.

 ### Required Parameters